 Every vote or action taken by the Board of Trustees or committee or a person acting as a Trustee is valid even though it is later discovered that there was some irregularity in the appointment of one or more of the Trustees or committee members.

-A meeting may be held by telephone, or by any other electronic means, provided that all participating Trustees may hear and be heard by all the other participants.
+Subject to the Articles, Trustees participate in a Trustees’ meeting, or part of a Trustees’ meeting, when:

+the meeting has been called and takes place in accordance with the Articles; and

+they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting.

+In determining whether Trustees are participating, or present, in a Trustees’ meeting, it is irrelevant where any Trustee is or how they communicate with each other (including for example by telephone or other electronic means).

+If all the Trustees participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.

-A decision is taken in accordance with this Article 68 when all of the Trustees indicate to each other by any means (including without limitation by electronic means) that they share a common view on a matter.
+A decision is taken in accordance with this Article 82 when all of the Trustees indicate to each other by any means (including without limitation by electronic means) that they share a common view on a matter.